apache/parquet-format/LogicalTypes.md

 ### FILE

-`FILE` annotates a group that represents a reference to a range of bytes, which may be stored inline in the value, elsewhere within the current file, or in an external file.
+`FILE` annotates a group that represents a reference to a range of bytes, which may be stored inline in the value or in an external file.
 It is intended for use cases such as storing file inventories, manifests, and unstructured data references (e.g., images or audio files stored in object storage).

 The annotated group may contain the following fields, identified by name case sensitively, not by field order.
 Field IDs, if they exist, may also be used for projection.
 Every field